conormcbride/barmang/README.txt

 This takes in the staff id and increments the days absent.
 If a staff member has 5 or more absences the system tells the manager to talk to them about it.
 /staff/59ff64473a6a8891c13bb4a5

+BAR
+app.delete('/bar/:id', barroutes.deleteBar);
+This gets the id entered and finds the bar associated and deletes it.
+/bar/59ff8ce67c2ea71884261f16

+app.get('/bar/:id', barroutes.findOne);
+This gets the id entered and finds the bar associated then prints it.
+/bar/59ff8ce67c2ea71884261f16

+app.get('/bar', barroutes.findAll);
+This prints all staff members.
+/bar

+app.post('/bar', barroutes.newBar);
+This takes the information entered and creates a new bar.
+/bar
+request = {"barName": "oneills", "location":"waterford" "earnings":7000};

+app.post('/bar/:id', barroutes.updateBarEarnings);
+This takes in the id entered and the request to update the staff earning.
+/bar/59ff8ce67c2ea71884261f16
+request = { "earnings":7000}

 All of the routes either took from or updated to the mongo database staffs, which contains a collection called staffs.